Inside Scoop: A Holistic Wellness Getaway and Heritage Site in Old Quebec

 Brimming with calm and dotted with whispers of centuries-old tradition, Le Monastère des Augustines offers an inside look at this Augustinian history with an elaborate museum housing 40,000 artifacts, preserved design and structures, and guided tours and signage in both French and English.

-Why I chose this Wellness Hotel for my trip to Old Quebec
+Why I chose this Wellness Spa Hotel for my Getaway in Old Quebec

 Living with lupus nephritis, I often travel for wellness.
 That means I look for spas and spa hotels, wellness classes, outdoor activities, and slow itineraries.
 Knowing I would be in Old Quebec for the Women in Travel Summit, I was positive the full schedule would leave me feeling exhausted and rundown -- not something I want with lupus.